StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 12/11/2020 - Cstadther - Fixed issue where career skills were not being marked correctly.
 - 09/11/2020 - Esrin - Updated version and download link to release v1.1.
 - 09/11/2020 - Esrin - Confirmed Foundry VTT 0.7.6 compatibility.
 - 09/11/2020 - Esrin - Enhancement 395 - Added expanding description for force powers.
 Known issue: Right click -> Send to Chat context menu on force powers double-calls, causing it to immediately close.
 A solution for this unwanted event propagation will be in the works, but is not currently supported by Foundry's ContextMenu implementation.